CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

-# Modular Architecture on iOS
+# Modular Architecture on iOS/macOS

-Building Large Scale Modular iOS Apps And Frameworks
+Building large scalable iOS apps and frameworks with Domain Driven Design

 # Dedication
 "To my Mom and Dad, because they really tried."